dainst/idai-field/desktop/src/manual/manual.en.md

     * Single line text with input in multiple languages / Multiline text: An object with the language codes as field names
     * Dropdown list / Radiobutton: The identifier of the selected value from the configured valuelist

 During import, data records are assigned via the identifier.
-It is therefore mandatory to set the field *identifier* in the object *properties* to import GeoJSON data successfully.
-Other fields of the *properties* object are **not** considered during the import; only the geometry in the corresponding resource is updated.
+It is therefore mandatory to set the field *identifier* in the object *properties* in order to successfully import GeoJSON data.
+Other fields of the *properties* object are **not** considered during the import; only the geometry is updated in the corresponding resource.
 Please note that existing geometries are overwritten during the import.
 Records in the import file that cannot be assigned are ignored.

 ##### Example